Italian Last Names List: 100+ Most Common Italian Surnames

-Individuals or families that migrated often took on a last name that describe their region of origin, like “Milani” or “Romano” if they were from Milan or Rome.
+Individuals or families that migrated often took on the last name that describes their region of origin, like “Milani” or “Romano” if they were from Milan or Rome.

 As for Italian women, they keep their Italian maiden name after marriage although they are allowed to add their husband’s name after their own.

-This option though is not very popular due to the complexity of requirements to modify a name in official documents.
+This option though is not very attractive due to the complexity of requirements to modify a name in official documents.

 For children born of married couples, they automatically get the father’s family name.

-As promised, here is the 100 most common Italian last names list, according to cognomix in order of occurrence:
+As promised, here is the 100 most common Italian last names list, in order of occurrence: